The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

 We clocked about 23 miles that day.
 But we honestly love adventures like this that keep us on our toes and challenge us in every way!

-If you aren’t as crazy as us, then this hike is only moderately challenging and much more enjoyable starting from Glacier Point and heading down into the Valley.
+If you aren’t as crazy as us, then this hike is only moderately challenging and much more enjoyable starting from Glacier Point and heading down into the valley.

 If your car is at Glacier Point, just make sure you have a way to get back up if you aren’t planning on hiking!